IfElifElse/Basilisk-Beta/README.md

+Warning!
+Basilisk is in *beta* and is *highly buggy*!
+I miss a lot of things.
+If you use the interpreter, please send any complaints to bestc@brpsk12.org.

 # Basilisk
 Basil is a coding language based somewhat off of CJam.
 The interpreter, named `Basilisk Interpreter.py`, should be run with `python [file pathe to interpreter] [file path to .bsl file]`.